Fellowship of Australian Writers: Australian Authors' Week

 In 1935 the Fellowship organised an Authors' Week to, in the words of their press release, "encourage the development of our national literature, especially by bringing the work of our authors before the general public and schools".
 The week took place from 8 to 13 April and was held at Farmers' Blaxland Galleries.
 Events included personal appearances by authors, display of Australian books, dramatisations from Australian works, lectures by writers, radio broadcasts and an authors' ball.

-The Week was prompted by a longstanding desire of the Fellowship to strengthen the place of Australian literature in Australian society, and it was believed that a way to do this was to encourage a closer dialogue between authors and their audience.
+The event was prompted by a longstanding desire of the FAW to strengthen the place of Australian literature in Australian society, and it was believed that a way to do this was to encourage a closer dialogue between authors and their audience.
 The week was preceded by significant promotion and communication to the community primarily through newspapers and magazines.
 An editorial written in The Telegraph during the week commented on the popularity of Ion Idriess and suggested that:

 Therein is cause to hope that ere long the appreciation for Australian writings will grow and widen to embrace the works of many others who, with a growing confidence in ultimate success, are continually and obscurely working to give Australians a literature which they may call their own.

 The events of the week were mostly held during the day and hence primarily reached, or in some cases specifically targeted at, women, children and teachers.
 Indeed, it was generally accepted that women formed the bulk of the readership.
 Norman Lindsay, for example, wrote that "My personal opinion is that the average woman reads much better stuff than the average man".
 In his Authors' Week talk, Frank Dalby Davison said that "many people preferred yelling themselves hoarse at a test match or racecourse to reading a book by a cultured author".

 Overall, the Week was deemed a success, with Marjorie Barnard writing that they'd received "a good deal of publicity" and were "pretty satisfied with the effort".